Download this document

 - Many property owners regretfully do not question their assessment until they receive their tax bill.
 The first half of the tax year’s bill is mailed on July 20 and payment is due on August 20.
 The second half is mailed the following January 20 and payment is due on February 20.

 CALCULATION OF TAXES

 (Assessed Value-Exemptions) x Tax Rate = Taxes

-As part of the budget-making process every year, the County Council sets the tax rates.
-The tax rates are set separately for each class of property, and for land and buildings.
-The classes are: Residential, Vacation Rental, Commercial, Industrial, Agriculture, Conservation, Hotel/Resort, and Homestead.
-Other than Homestead, the classes are based on the property’s highest and best use, which is usually the same as the zoning.
+- As part of the budget-making process every year, the County Council sets the tax rates.
+The tax rates are set based upon the 'highest use' of all 'actual use' found on the property.
+The tax classes are: Residential, Vacation Rental, Commercial, Industrial, Agriculture, Conservation, Hotel/Resort, Residential Investor, Commercialized Home Use and Homestead.
+Vacant Land is assigned a tax rate based upon the underlying zoning, untiil such time as a use is established.